copernicus-mogley/zkav.club/opportunities/README.md

 **What you do**

 * Turn a pile of files into a real archive item: source, credits, consent notes (who approved what, and any boundaries), context, and a clean handoff.
-(Owner = the main contact responsible for approvals.)
+(Owner = Recording Station term for the main contact responsible for approvals.)

 * Decide what details actually matter for each item type: keep templates sane, evolve the schema as the archive grows.